SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 I started surfing JLCMC and after looking at several configurations of screws, I could not find something desirable for the assembly.

 But then I found this [MSB8-30](https://in.misumi-ec.com/vona2/detail/110100143940?HissuCode=MSB8-30) screw that seemed perfect for the assembly, since it had no narrow points and a decent thread length.
-I briefly went through the data sheet.
+I briefly went through the data sheet, to give it approval.

 <img width="900" height="1271" alt="image" src="https://github.com/user-attachments/assets/4344263f-def7-4784-a7aa-cfeb2aa381a7" />